-area was a staging area for the battles of Buna / Gona.
+Pongani was developed into a staging area for the Battle of Buna-Gona.
 Both

 American and Australian infantry units staged thru Pongani

 before entering battle in the Buna area offensives, included

 Division's 128th and 126th Infantry Regiments - National Guardsmen from Michigan and Wisconsin, then

 On October 18, 1942 two luggers including King John departed from Wanigela bound for Pongani attempting to land men and supplies at Pongani.
 Spotted by a B-25 Mitchell from the 3rd Bomb Group off Pongani the ships were mistaken as enemy vessels then bombed and strafed.
 During the attack, two were killed Lt.
 A. B. Fahnestock, in charge of small boat operations for the COSC and Byron Darnton, a correspondent for the The New York Times who had served with the 32d Division during World War I, and was to report on their operations in World War II.
 Several others were wounded, and one of the boats suffered severe damage that it had to be withdrawn.